Blaring Sirens to Mark 10 P.M. Youth Curfew in Atlantic City

 What to Know

-- Sirens soon will sound each night in Atlantic City at 10, marking the arrival of a juvenile curfew prohibiting those under 18 from being on the streets.
+- Sirens soon will sound each night in Atlantic City at 10, marking the arrival of a juvenile curfew prohibiting anyone under 18 from being on the streets without a parent or guardian, with only a few exceptions.

-- Police say those under 18 need to be off the streets before the siren sounds.
-Once it does, officers are authorized to bring violators to police headquarters and a parent or guardian will need to come get them.
+- Those under 18 and alone need to be off the streets before the siren sounds.
+Once it does, officers can take violators to police headquarters and a parent or guardian will need to come get them.

 - Fines for repeat violations range up to $1,000 and must be paid by a parent or guardian.